 This was the reason to extend our algorithm with a specialization step - we grafted a canonical genetic algorithm with a local optimizer and obtained a grafted genetic algorithm, GGA [35], [38], [36], [37].
-We did not use a k-opt heuristics due to its complexity, but rather its simpler version 2-opt explained in the previous section (see Figure 2.1).
-The hybridization occurs in line 9 of the pseudocode of our algorithm given above.
+We did not use a k-opt heuristics due to its complexity, but rather its simpler version 2-opt explained in previous section (see Figure 2.1).
+The hybridization occurs in line 9 of the pseudocode of Algorithm 9.